 How To Tell Terrific Stories With Your Photos

 Nobody knows who told the first story, or when it happened.
 The earliest evidence of storytelling is visual.
 It’s believed the oldest cave drawings were made about 40,000 years ago.
 People used pictures to help them communicate, long before written languages evolved.
+Now people love to tell stories with photos.

 Telling a story with photos remains a powerful means of exchanging ideas and information.
 Of connecting with people.